FujiwaraTakuya/Fujis-Endosoma/Pokemon 5th Edition Stuff/Pokri-La 5e.md

 - Starting Money: P$1000 + P$100 * 4d4 (Multiply P$100 by 4d4 result (4-16))
 - Pokemon Path Feature: Trainer Path renamed to Pokemon Path, place into Features & Traits
 - Bond Level: Add to Feats & Traits; improves Saves, Max HP, and some Skill Class Features with a positive Bond, while ruining the same for a negative Bond.
 - Vore: Technically anyone can do it, including gaining Vore Feats, just Vore is only an appeal for a select few, and there are bad rumours around the act, even despite the positives.
+When performing Grapple Checks to Devour, you roll the highest modifier of your choice with your Grapple Check; I have not figure out the logic behind it yet.

 Pokemon Class Progression